 The Timber Corps was a separate branch of the Women’s Land Army and was started in 1942 due to the German occupation of Norway causing a shortage of imported timber.
 This branch received even less recognition than the typical Land Girl.
-As previously described under the ‘Uniform’ section, the uniform for the Timber Corps was slightly different as ‘Lumber Jills’ had a ‘beret’ instead of a hat and had a different arm band.
+The WTC uniform was slightly different as ‘Lumber Jills’ had a ‘beret’ instead of a hat and had a different arm band.
 Their badge showed a fir tree, as opposed to the sheaf of wheat for the Women’s Land Army.

-More so in this type of work, the girls worked alongside strong men who had to teach them everything to do with the chopping of the tree through to loading it onto a lorry.
-The work didn’t just include the wielding of an axe, but also the measuring of trees and the undertaking of the administrative work out in the forests.
+More so in this type of work, the women worked alongside men who had to teach them everything about chopping of the tree, through to loading it onto a lorry.
+The work didn’t just include the wielding of an axe, but also the skilled work of measuring of trees and the undertaking of the administrative work out in the forests.
 Lumber Jills worked from 7am to 4:30 – slightly shorter when compared to the girls on the fields.
-This created some barriers between the different branches of the Women’s Land Army, as farming Land Girls often thought the Timber Corps had the ‘soft option’.
-Before being taken on, Lumber Jills had to pass a stricter medical examination than Land Girls.
+This created some barriers between the different branches of the Women’s Land Army, as Land Girls often thought the Timber Corps had the ‘soft option’.
+Nevertheless, as part of the interview process, Lumber Jills had to pass a stricter medical examination than Land Girls.

 Click on the above collage to be taken to the ‘September Activity of the Month’, which provides details on each image.